dustinmoris/Firewall/README.md

 }
 ```

-Please be aware that the `ForwardedHeaders` middleware must be registered before the `FirewallMiddleware` and also note that it is not recommended to set `ForwardedLimit` to a value greater than 1 unless you also provide a list of trusted proxies.
+Please be aware that the `ForwardedHeaders` middleware must be registered before the `FirewallMiddleware` and also that it is not recommended to set the `ForwardedLimit` to a value greater than 1 unless you also provide a list of trusted proxies.

-## Diagnostics
+### Diagnostics

-If you're having troubles with Firewall and you want to get more insight into which requests are being blocked then you can  turn up the log level to a minimum of `Information` of your ASP.NET Core application in order to get more diagnostics information:
+If you're having troubles with Firewall and you want to get more insight into which requests are being blocked by the Firewall then you can turn up the log level to `Information` and retrieve more diagnostics:

 ```csharp
 // In this example Serilog is used to log to the console,